7. Access by the Public, Integrity of Data, and Quality of Data

 7.2 As noted in Chapter 1, in addition to calling for the dissemination of comprehensive, timely, and reliable information on key economic sectors of the economy, the SDDS requires that ready and equal access to data be provided to the public, that compilers exercise objectivity and professionalism to ensure the integrity of the data, and that compilation methods and sources be disclosed to allow users to judge the quality of data (see also Box 1.1 in Chapter 1).
 This chapter elaborates on these SDDS dimensions.

 Access by the Public

-7.3 To promote ready and equal access, the SDDS prescribes (a) the dissemination of advance release calendars (ARCs) by statistical agencies and (b) the simultaneous release of data to all interested parties.
+7.3 To promote ready and equal access, the SDDS prescribes (1) the dissemination of ARCs by statistical agencies and (2) the simultaneous release of data to all interested parties.
 ARCs underscore sound management and transparency of statistical compilation.
-Data users, including market participants favor ARCs because such information facilitates the planning and organizing of their analysis and related activities.
+Data users, including market participants, favor ARCs because such information facilitates the planning and organizing of their analysis and related activities.
 In a number of countries, ARCs are mandated by statistical laws, policy directives, and administrative guidelines.

 Integrity of Data

 7.5 The integrity dimension of the SDDS calls for transparency of the data agency’s practices and procedures, including administrative ones as well as those for data revisions and changes in methodology, a key factor in statistical practices.
-The four prescribed practices are (a) dissemination of terms and conditions under which official statistics are produced; (b) identification of internal government access to data before release; (c) identification of ministerial commentary on the occasion of statistical release; and (d) provision of information about revision and advance notice of major changes in methodology.
+The four prescribed practices are (1) dissemination of terms and conditions under which official statistics are produced, (2) identification of internal government access to data before release to the public, (3) identification of ministerial commentary on the occasion of statistical release, and (4) provision of information about revision and advance notice of major changes in methodology.